Piprahwa: Distribution of the relics

 Budhasa bhagavate sakiyanam "Relics of the Buddha Lord" (Brahmi script).

 Prince Prisdang (aka Jinavaravansa), a former ambassador to Siam and cousin to the King Rama V, had been ordained as a Buddhist monk in Sri Lanka and arrived at Piprahwa shortly after the discovery.
 He soon learned that W. C. Peppé had placed his finds at the disposal of the government.
 His eloquent arguments to persuade British government officials to donate the bone relics to the King of Siam to share with Buddhist communities in other countries received support from lower level British officials and worked their way up to the Viceroy.
 It was an obvious solution that might appease Buddhists who were upset that the recently discovered Bodh Gaya, believed to be the place of the Buddha's enlightenment, had remained under Hindu control.
 It was also a gesture of goodwill to a country that was being courted by the French, Russian, and Dutch superpowers of the time.
-In 1899, a ceremony was held and the bone relics were handed off to an emissary of King Rama V and traveled to Bangkok.
+In 1899, a ceremony was held and the bone relics were handed to an emissary of King Rama V and taken to Bangkok.
 Prisdang's request to be involved was not granted.

-The bone relics were immediately distributed across several locations, including Golden Mount Temple in Bangkok, Thailand, Shwedagon Pagoda in Rangoon, Myanmar, Arakan pagoda in Mandalay, Myanmar, Dipaduttamarama Temple in Colombo, Sri Lanka, Waskaduwe Vihara in Kalutara, Sri Lanka, and the Marichiwatta stupa in Anuradhapura, Sri Lanka.
+The bone relics were distributed across several locations, including Golden Mount Temple in Bangkok, Thailand, Shwedagon Pagoda in Rangoon, Myanmar, Arakan pagoda in Mandalay, Myanmar, Dipaduttamarama Temple in Colombo, Sri Lanka, Waskaduwe Vihara in Kalutara, Sri Lanka and the Marichiwatta stupa in Anuradhapura, Sri Lanka.

-The majority of the gold and jewelry relic offerings were placed by the Indian government in the Indian Museum, Kolkata.
+The majority of the gold and jewellery relic offerings were placed by the Indian government in the Indian Museum, Kolkata.
 Today, a replica urn is all that is on display.
 Photographs of the relic offerings can be seen at the Kapilavastu Museum at Piprahwa that is visited by Buddhist pilgrims.

 W. C. Peppé was allowed to keep a number of 'duplicate items' which have been exhibited at the Rietberg Museum in Zurich, the Rubin Museum in New York, the Asian Civilizations Museum in Singapore, the Metropolitan Museum of Art in New York and the National Museum of Korea in Seoul.
 Peppe also gave some pieces to Prince Prisdang and Prisdang's Buddhist master, Sri Subuthi.

-On 16 December 2011, a portion of these Kapilvatthu Buddha Relics was offered to the Sangha of Ratanawan Monastery.
-In January, 2012, some of these relics were enshrined in the Buddha Homage Reliquary Hall, Ratanawan Monastery, Thailand.
-Many senior monks participated in this auspicious ceremony including Ajahn Sumedho and Ajahn Viradhammo.
+On 16 December 2011, a portion of the relics was offered to the Sangha of Ratanawan Monastery.
+In January, 2012, some of the relics were enshrined in the Buddha Homage Reliquary Hall, Ratanawan Monastery, Thailand.
+Many senior monks participated in the ceremony including Ajahn Sumedho and Ajahn Viradhammo.

-In 2025, Sotheby's auction house in London announced the planned sale of gem relics still remaining in the Peppé family.
+In 2025, Sotheby's auction house in London announced the planned auction of gem relics still remaining in the Peppé family.
 In May, India took legal measures to prevent their sale; the auction was postponed.
 In July, the Indian Ministry of Culture said it had recovered the relics in question and would put them in public display.